ankeorum/ankeorum/README.md

 - 🔭 I’m currently working on **The MPLC**

-- 🌱 I’m currently learning **ethical hacking, javascript, react**
+- 🌱 I’m currently learning **cybersecurity, javascript, python among others**

 - 👨‍💻 All of my projects are available at [github.com/glopezf](github.com/glopezf)

-- 📝 I regularly write articles on [lopez-correro.com](lopez-correro.com/)
+- 📝 I regularly write articles on [LinkedIn](https://www.linkedin.com/in/ankeorum/)

 - 💬 Ask me about **PHP, SQL Server,**